tristanls/nodeunit-test-request/README.md

 I found myself writing a lot of boilerplate when testing interactions with HTTP servers. `nodeunit-test-request` is that boilerplate extracted into a module so I can easily use it in my projects.

+## What?

+`nodeunit-test-request` provides boilerplate to setup `req.on('response')` callback with the provided callback as well as closing the servers being tested when response 'end' event is triggered.

 ## Usage

 Single server being tested: